TestStack/White/README.md

 I have created a sample app which uses the Screen pattern.
 It is available at https://github.com/TestStack/White/tree/master/src/Sample%20App

+**Note:** When White switched to build on CI servers, v9.2.0 was released to NuGet, it should have been v0.9.2.
+If you have installed v9.2, please uninstall then reinstall White.

 ## Credits
 Thanks to Thoughtworks and specifically [Vivek Singh](https://github.com/petmongrels) for starting this project.
 We have got permission from Vivek to continue this project.